tinaaa071/Case-Study-ppt/slides.md

 </div>

 <!--
-On the course detail page, since there’s a lot of information, we divided the content into different sections.
+On the course page, since there’s a lot of information, we divided the content into different sections.

-We also added tabs so users can quickly jump to the parts they want, without scrolling through everything.
+We also added tabs so users can quickly jump to the parts they want.

 On the right side, there’s a fixed card, so users can take action anytime while browsing.
 -->